smussenden/spring20-data-journalism/README.md

 * Participation - 5%
 * Story discussion lead - 10% - teams of two will present and lead discussion on a data journalism story.
 * Data Acquisition Project - 20% - a project where you will learn to get data out of (often) reluctant government.
 * Data Analysis Project - 30% - a project where you will learn to do complex, journalistic data analysis.
+NOTE: This is now optional.
+Watch [this video](https://umd.instructure.com/courses/1278056/modules/items/9921010) for a breakdown of how you will be graded if you choose not to do it.
 * Homework and In-Class Lab Assignments - 35% (Not Turned In (0)/Unsatisfactory (1)/Satisfactory(2))
 * Note: there is no final exam in this course.